antecave-web/Star-Trek-Ascendancy-Playable-Borg/README.md

 The Borg may also begin adapting against enemy technologies.

 After participating in a battle, the Borg may allocate resources toward adapting to technologies that affected the outcome of that battle (I.e. No adapting to ship-exclusive technologies during invasions and vice-versa).
-No adaptation may be performed on turns in which the Borg did not battle.
+No adaptation may be performed on turns in which the Borg did not battle, the exception being map-based effects, like minefields, etc.

 For each completed enemy technology, the Borg may invest resources into adaptation.